microsoft/vscode-wiki/Performance-Issues.md

 ### Profile the Running Extensions

 You can create a CPU profile and share it in the issue with the extension author or us.
 To create a CPU profile:
-- Close all instances of VSCode and start with `code --inspect-extensions=9993` or any other port number.
 - Execute "<kbd>F1</kbd> > Developer: Show Running Extensions."
 This command opens an editor with all the running extensions.
 - To start recording a profile click the run control in the editor's title bar: